 #12 Be careful when following an engineer’s math and logic

 Be careful as a reviewer to not blindly follow another engineer’s math.
 You can easily duplicate their mistakes.

 I suggest starting your review with the mindset the calculation is wrong.
 Then, scan their work for mistakes.
 Also, don’t rush through your review by going through the motions.

 “Checking Engineering Calculations” wrap up

-And the more calculations you do, the easier calculations become.
-But this doesn’t make you bullet-proof from making mistakes.
+Also, the more calculations you do, the easier calculations become.
+But this doesn’t make you bulletproof from making mistakes.
 Because if you do something wrong once and it works, you’ll make the same mistake twice.
 And then sooner or later you’ll run out of luck.
 So, don’t ever feel ashamed or rushed to get your calculations checked.

-I bet engineers of NASA, Jet Propulsion Laboratory (JPL), and Lockheed Martin wish they’d done a proper review over the Mars orbiter.
+I bet engineers of NASA, Jet Propulsion Laboratory (JPL), and Lockheed Martin wish they’d done a proper review of the Mars orbiter.
 JPL used the metric system, while Lockheed Martin used the English system.
-This unit mistake led to NASA losing its $125 million Mars orbiter.
+This unit mistake led to NASA losing its $125 million Mars orbiter!

 What do you think is the best way to check engineering calculations?
 How often do you check your calculations?

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.